ADOPTING A PET

 Step 2.
 If you find a pet you’d love to adopt, we’ll review your Adoption Application with you and make sure the situation is best for the animal and you.

 Step 3.
-If you’re adopting a dog and have other dogs in your home, we’ll ask you to do a meet and greet at the shelter before taking the animal home.
+If you’re adopting a dog and have other dogs in your home, we’ll ask you to do a meet-and-greet at the shelter before taking the animal home.
 We’ll need proof of rabies vaccinations for your current pets.
-The primary caregiver must be at the meet and greet.
-And children age 10 and under that live in the home must meet the pet before adoption.
+The primary caregiver must be at the meet-and-greet.
+And children age 10 and younger who live in the home must meet the pet before adoption.

 Step 4.
 Once the adoption has been approved, you pay the adoption fee and take your new friend home for a lifetime of love!

 - Canine DHPP and Bordetella vaccinations and feline DRTC vaccinations

 - Rabies vaccination